Superrehtard/old_diaspora_wiki/Installing-on-FreeBSD.md

         cd /usr/ports/devel/ruby-gems/ && sudo make install clean

-### Recompile everything to synchronize dependencies and add required ports (optional? time-consuming step):
+### Recompile everything to synchronize dependencies and add required ports

+This is step is optional and very time-consuming:

         sudo portmaster -a